-‘Bledsoe, Phineas Bledsoe.’
-The man smiles warmly.
-‘And I’m not exactly a private detective.
-I’m a journalist and I’ve been doing a lot of research about this ‘phenomenon’ here in Midnight Hollow…’
+‘Belododia, Petre Belododia.’
+The man’s puckering mouth widens in a warm smile.
+‘And I’m not exactly a private detective.’
+He throws a glance over his shoulder and lowers his voice.
+‘I’m a journalist and I’ve been doing a lot of research about this ‘phenomenon’ here in Vulturu.’

 ‘A journalist?
 I didn’t expect…’ Granny lets her sentence trail, surprised.
 She waits for him to explain.

-‘Oh… And where is Mr. Smith?’
+‘Oh… And where is Mr. Stanescu?’

 ‘He’ll join us a little later, there’s a meeting tonight I think you’ll find interesting.’